iareARiES/Face_Recognition/README.md

 ## 📁 Project Stages

 1. ✅ Train YOLOv8 on the WIDER FACE dataset
 2. ✅ Extract and save trained face detector (`best.pt`)
+3. ✅ Compile the model to ONNX for running on FPGA or other SoC's
-3. 🔜 Integrate Dlib for recognition using face embeddings
+4. 🔜 Integrate library recognition using face embeddings
-4. 🔜 Add face encoding database & matching
+5. 🔜 Add face encoding database & matching
-5. 🔜 Real-time demo with live camera input
+6. 🔜 Real-time demo with live camera input

 ---